sharhar/Leopard-EM/docs/programs/match_template.md

   ctf_B_factor: 60.0  # in Angstroms^2
 ```

+!!!
+Note

-Note the `label` field is currently unused, but could be integrated in the future to differentiate between multiple micrographs and/or refined optical parameters.
+    The `label` field is currently unused and can be set to any string, but may be integrated into other workflows in the future to differentiate between multiple micrograph and/or refined optical parameters.

 ### Defocus search space configuration

 Defining the defocus search space is configured using the `defocus_search_config` block which defines the minimum, maximum, and step size of defocus values searched over in units of Angstroms.
+For example, to search defocus values ranging across -120 to +120 nm relative to the fitted CTF defocus values, use the following configuration.

 ```yaml
 defocus_search_config: